 On March 11, 2020, the World Health Organization categorized COVID-19 as a pandemic.
 The impact of this unprecedented event could have material effect on the Organization's operations in 2022 and beyond.
 The pandemic has affected global markets and caused disruptions to domestic and international supply chains.
-Various measures introduced by all levels of government (i.e. travel restrictions, business closures, reduced government services, restrictions on public movement, imposition of quarantines and social distancing) have impacted the Organization's ability to deliver all of its programs and services over the immediate term and it is anticipated that this may continue for a significant period before a full return to normal operations is possible.
+Various measures introduced by all levels of government (i.e. travel restrictions, business closures, reduced government services, restrictions on public movement, imposition of quarantines and social distancing) have impacted the Organization's ability to deliver all of its programs and services.
+While restrictions have been eased and the Organization has been returning to normal operations, it is possible that further disruptions to operations are possible.

 As a result of the Government of Canada restricting visitor access to all federal penitentiaries, the Organization temporarily suspended its in-person book clubs on March 15, 2020.
 In 2020 the Organization, helped with funding from the Community Foundations of Canada, modified its book club format to send books directly to inmates with questions for reflection.
 Due to the ongoing restrictions, the Organization decided to temporarily close down in November 2020 and laid off the remaining staff pending the reopening of the penitentiaries.
-In April 2021 the Organization started to re-open, but it is still not known when penitentiaries will allow vistor access.
+In April 2021 the Organization started to re-open.
+In 2022 as penitentiaries began to reopen and allow vistor access, book clubs have been restarted.